lakeplacid/cloudnative/dev_cli.md

 You can run your application through the `run` command.
 A build must first be completed against the project by using the `build` command.
 When you invoke the `run` command, the run container is started and exposes the ports as defined by the `container-port-map` parameter.
 The `run-cmd` parameter can be used to invoke the application if the run container Dockerfile does not contain an entry point to complete this step.

+In order to run with multiple containers, either your project should  contain a [Compose](https://docs.docker.com/compose/overview/) file, specified in the `cli-config.yml`, or you can use the `dockerfile-run` command parameter to provide one.
+See the [Compose File](#compose-file) section in the Appendix for more information.

 First, compile your project:

 ```